Photo Courtesy of CBS

-Jim Davis was very close with his Dallas co-star, Victoria Principal.
-She resembled his daughter, Tara Davis, who had died in an automobile accident when she was only seventeen.
+Jim Davis was very close to his Dallas co-star Victoria Principal, who resembled his daughter, Tara, who had died in an automobile accident when she was only seventeen.
 When Davis was buried, both Principal’s and his daughter’s pictures were in his pocket.

-Linda Gray actually had to miss her son’s high school graduation, due to her work schedule on Dallas.
+Linda Gray had to miss her son’s high school graduation due to her work schedule on Dallas.

 Larry Hagman was born in Fort Worth, Texas.

-Amazingly, Dallas was originally supposed to be a starring vehicle for Victoria Principal, not Larry Hagman, due to the character of Pam acting as a buffer between the two feuding families.
-However, once the producers saw Hagman’s portrayal of the unscrupulous J.R.
-Ewing, he was immediately made the series’ main character.
+Amazingly, Dallas was originally supposed to be a starring vehicle for Victoria Principal, not Larry Hagman, with the character of Pam acting as a buffer between the two feuding families.
+However, when the producers saw Hagman’s portrayal of the unscrupulous J.R.
+Ewing he was made the series’ main character.

 Patrick Duffy was actually born on St. Patrick’s Day.

-The hugely talented and caring, Larry Hagman, died of complications related to acute myeloid leukemia, on November 23, 2012.
+The hugely talented and caring Larry Hagman died of complications related to acute myeloid leukemia on November 23 2012.
 Only a year before, Hagman had fought against Stage 2 throat cancer and had gone into remission.
-He died peacefully, surrounded by family and close friends, as they had flown to Dallas to spend Thanksgiving with him.
-Two of the people at his side when he died were longtime friends and co-stars, Linda Gray and Patrick Duffy.
+He died peacefully, surrounded by family and close friends who had flown to Dallas to spend Thanksgiving with him.
+Two of the people at his side when he died were longtime friends and co-stars Linda Gray and Patrick Duffy.
 Gray called him her, “best friend for thirty-five” and released this statement: “He was the Pied Piper of life and brought joy to everyone he knew.
 He was creative, generous, funny, loving and talented and I will miss him enormously.
 He was an original and lived life to the fullest.”
 Duffy’s statement: “Friday I lost one of the greatest friends ever to grace my life.
 The loneliness is only what is difficult, as Larry’s peace and comfort is always what is important to me, now as when he was here.
 He was a fighter in the gentlest way, against his obstacles and for his friends.
 I wear his friendship with honor.”

-Victoria Principal once dated famous singer and teen idol, Andy Gibb.
-She left him after giving him an ultimatum about his quitting drugs.
+Victoria Principal once dated famous singer and teen idol Andy Gibb.
+She left him after issuing him with an ultimatum to quit drugs.